mvukov/rules_ros/README.md

 Not too shabby.

-Now let's start a deployment with the talker and the listener nodes:
+Next, let's start a deployment with the talker and the listener nodes.
+You can stop the nodes you started with the above commands.
+Now execute
 ```sh
 bazel run //example:chatter
 ```

 This command will build the necessary nodes and launch them.
 This is similar to executing good-ol' `roslaunch`, but, running the chatter `ros_launch` target using Bazel ensures all necessary dependencies are (re-)built.